ArthurSudbrackIbarra/GRC-VSCode-Extension/README.md

 - `grc.showAuthenticationErrorMessages`: Whether or not to show authentication error messages on startup.

 - `grc.showAuthenticationStatusBar`: Whether or not to display the user authentication status bar item.
 (Reload required).

+- `"grc.allowPre-checksOnStartup"`: Whether or not to allow pre-checks on startup.
+Extension takes longer to load but commands will take less time to execute when first used.

 <p align="center">
     <img src="assets/readme-images/grc-configurations.png" alt="GRC Configurations">